Why clinical partnerships?

-Clinical partnerships and collaborations are an important component for growth of the Biodesign Institute and capacity-building initiatives.
-Increasing involvement with non-government and such non-ASU researchers as the Bill and Melinda Gates Foundation, Mayo Clinic, Translational Genomics Research Institute (TGen) and Barrow Neurological Institute provides opportunities to expand and enhance our research and its relevance to society.
+Clinical partnerships and collaborations are key to the growth of Biodesign.
+Our increasing involvement with external researchers and organizations — such as the Bill and Melinda Gates Foundation, Mayo Clinic, Banner Health, Translational Genomics Research Institute (TGen) and Barrow Neurological Institute — provides access to critical medical samples, connections to diverse sets of expertise and resources, and opportunities to expand the societal impact of our research.

-Although many of the Biodesign Institute’s activities are oriented to national and international perspectives, priority has also been given to building productive research collaborations with Arizona-based organizations.
+Although Biodesign takes national and international perspectives, we’ve also given priority to building productive research collaborations with Arizona-based organizations.
 Included among these are the following supporting and collaborative organizations:

-- The Virginia G. Piper Charitable Trust and Personalized Medicine Initiative.
 Piper Trust has invested in building regional distinction in biosciences, particularly personalized medicine.
-The initiative includes support for the Center for Sustainable Health now know as the Biodesign Pathfinder Center and the Virginia G. Piper Center for Personal Diagnostics (both within the Biodesign Institute at Arizona State University).
-The Centers work to improve health outcomes at lower costs by sustaining health through the prevention and early detection of disease.
-Foremost researchers and faculty with the Pathfinder Center, including Nobel laureate Dr. Leland Hartwell, and Director of the Virginia G. Piper Center for Personal Diagnostics and Piper Chair in Personalized Medicine Dr. Joshua LaBaer, promote Arizona as a magnet for personalized medicine internationally.
+The initiative includes support for the Biodesign Pathfinder Center and the Biodesign Virginia G. Piper Center for Personal Diagnostics.
+The centers use these funds to pursue discoveries that will improve health outcomes at lower costs by sustaining health through the prevention and early detection of disease.

-- BIO5 at the University of Arizona.
-The Institute has partnered with BIO5 on projects that include diabetes biomarkers, asthma, Valley Fever, and the rational design of molecular therapeutics.
-While the state of Arizona's Technology & Research Initiative Fund (TRIF) allocation shortfalls have affected these projects, helpful working collaborations are in place.
+The institute has partnered with BIO5 on projects that include diabetes biomarkers, asthma, Valley Fever and the rational design of molecular therapeutics.
+While the state of Arizona’s Technology and Research Initiative Fund (TRIF) allocation shortfalls have affected these projects, helpful working collaborations are in place.